 NEXT Steps is a new, non-degree program of study and reflection for spiritually minded middle- and older-age professionals.
 NEXT Steps will lead you through a process of discovering purpose-filled work that contributes to the Common Good in our community.
 The class is forming now.

 The Master of Community Leadership (MCL) prepares students to begin a career in public or private sector enterprise, civic engagement, community organizing, and public policy and/or advocacy.

 Working at the intersection of faith and business, the Walker Leadership Institute equips business leaders with skills and experiences to guide their organizations in better serving the Common Good.
 The Institute partners with other academic, religious, and business groups to put together workshops, conferences and forums to identify, encourage, and activate community leadership.
 Our goal is to empower and connect communities.

 Business and faith leaders in every community working together for the Common Good.

-Founded in 2016, the Walker Leadership Institute was made possible by a generous gift from Ambassador George H. and Dr. Carol B. Walker.
+Founded in 2016, the Walker Leadership Institute was made possible by a generous gift from the late Ambassador George H. and Dr. Carol B. Walker.